johnwcowan/pdp8x/arch.md

 We write numeric values either as signed decimal numbers or as unsigned hexadecimal values starting with 0x.
 This is different from PDP-8 architecture descriptions, which use octal numbers, grouping the 12 bits as 4 groups of 3.

+We can also write them as decimal numbers with a decimal point or exponent or both, in which case they they are tepresented ss IEEE float32 values

 In order to talk about individual bits, we speak of the 0x8000_0000 bit (most significant and the sign bit),